 - At the FHIR Store Level: Healthcare organizations and their business associates who want to share protected health information must do so in accordance with the HIPAA Privacy Rule, which limits the possible uses and disclosures of PHI, but de-identification of protected health information means HIPAA Privacy Rule restrictions no longer apply.
 De-identification occurs on all data in a specific FHIR store in a dataset.
 At the DICOM store level.
-De-identification occurs on all data in a specific DICOM store in a dataset.
+De-identification occurs on all data in a specific DICOM stored in a dataset.

 De-identification doesn’t impact the original dataset, FHIR store, DICOM store, or the original data.
 Depending on how you configure the de-identification, the operation behaves as follows:

 - If you are de-identifying data at the dataset level, de-identified copies of the original data are written to a new dataset called the destination dataset.